UCLA-Creative-Labs/agora-gaia/README.md

 * Undrawing and redrawing produces an un-antialiased drawing.
 Not too big a deal, but it can be a little frustrating.
 * Doesn't support touchscreens yet.
 * Undrawing and redrawing is faster than redrawing the whole canvas every stroke, but it leaves little gaps in previous strokes.
 This is avoided if smoothing is 1.
-* If the mouse is pressed inside the canvas, dragged outside the canvas, and released, then the canvas doesn't register the mouseUp and so doesn't add that stroke to the stack.
+* ~~If the mouse is pressed inside the canvas, dragged outside the canvas, and released, then the canvas doesn't register the mouseUp and so doesn't add that stroke to the stack or smooth it.~~
 * Limiting the stroke length produces residue for faster strokes.